limeytexan/procfd/README.md

 | Filter by command                | Yes with regex | Yes exact match        | Yes with regex |
 | Filter by src/dst host/port      | Yes            | No                     | Yes            |

-### Notes

-[^1]: Fast with local disks, but can be very slow with lots of mounted network filesystems
-[^2]: `lsof -b` avoids blocking calls, but also fails to display any socket information
-[^3]: `lsfd` and `lsof +E` display limited information about the socket endpoint including the command, socket number, and fd number, but not the socket endpoint path. `lsfd` may miss some endpoints if process filters are applied
-[^4]: Not currently implemented but PRs welcome!
-[^5]: Not currently implemented, but can use grep to filter output of `procfd --type path`

 ## History

 procfd was contributed back to the community by the [D. E. Shaw group](https://www.deshaw.com/).